zaneddennis/CFB-Analytics/README.md

 These rankings end up looking a lot like FPI, with the biggest exception being that aPPD rates teams like Army and Georgia Tech much higher offensively.
 Why?
 Because FPI calculates its rankings based on per-play statistics, which unfairly discriminates against run-heavy teams.
 In reality, a 14 play, 80 yard touchdown drive is just as good as a 4 play, 80 yard touchdown drive.

-This is partially inspired by Max Olson's Stop Rate statistics he's been tracking the last couple seasons; I decided to take the idea a bit further, and I'd like to publish weekly updates if there is interest.
+This is partially inspired by Max Olson's Stop Rate statistics he's been tracking the last couple seasons; I decided to take the idea a bit further, and I have a few related things on the way!